 Arabica vs Robusta

-In general, Arabica coffee beans are grown at high altitudes, cultivated with care a vintner may show his grapes.
+In general, Arabica coffee beans are grown at high altitudes, cultivated with the care that a vintner may show his grapes.
 They carry twice the number of chromosomes that a Robusta bean carries and tend to even look different before roasting.
 Where Robusta beans are pale green with a brown tint, Arabica beans are deep green and slightly larger in size to boot.

 While Robusta beans are definitely the hardier crop, Arabica beans produce a much superior brew whose flavors will be milder, more aromatic, and overall less bitter than those produced by Robusta beans.
 This is what makes Arabica blends richer in every sense of the word.

 As I said earlier, Robusta beans are really all about function.
-Since they are a hearty and economically crop, the beans they produce are oftentimes used for blends.
+Since they are a hearty and economical crop, the beans they produce are oftentimes used for blends.
 Sometimes the combination of Arabica and Robusta is just right for lighter roasts.

 Key #2: Origin of the Bean

 Like those who grow up in The Bronx may find themselves with a distinct accent the rest of their lives, where a coffee bean "grows up" will determine their flavor characteristics upon brewing no matter how darkly they are roasted or how they are brewed.
 Generally there are 3 world regions were the finest coffee beans originate and each region produces coffee with unique and distinct flavors.

 Region 1: Latin America

 You can expect beans originating from Central and South America, the Caribbean, Columbia, Costa Rica, Panama, and Mexico to posses the following flavor characteristics: